One of the most important concepts I learned in my Health At Every Size journey was that we restrict food on multiple levels.

 The fact is that we don’t actually have as much control over our food as we think we do.
 The truth is, all the physical and emotional restriction we do make our brains and bodies desperately want to make up what they’ve lost.
 A great many of us know that dieting behaviors like restriction cause us to end up bingeing.
 Seriously, they get what they want eventually; you may feel like you’re exercising control in the short-term, but you lose it in the long-term.
 This may sound terrifying, but that’s where we get to (6)…

-6. Trust in your body to moderate your intake
+6. Trust in your body to balance your intake

 Our bodies are wise.
 Sooooo wise.
 We learn not to trust them in childhood, but the truth is that they know exactly what they want, and what they want ends up being what is good for them.
 Left to their own devices, and trusted, our bodies will ask for a wonderful mix of carbs, fats, proteins, micronutrients, and minerals.
 It can take a while after restricting for our bodies to find this equilibrium, but they do.
 So have trust in your amazing body to guide you in the right direction.